4Sc1/ANT-VR/Source/ANT-R Script Augmentations/README.md

 ## Contact

-For inquiries, questions, or collaboration opportunities, please reach out to us through our GitHub repository or contact us via email at [davidtekampe@icloud.com](mailto:davidtekampe@icloud.com) or [tekampe@outlook.com](mailto:tekampe@outlook.com).
+For inquiries, questions, or collaboration opportunities, please reach out to us through our GitHub repository or contact us via email at [David Tekampe](mailto:davidtekampe@icloud.com) or [Philipp Tekampe](mailto:tekampe@outlook.com).